It's hard to believe that April is here. Winter made a comeback this year, complete with an ice storm over the last weekend

-February Sky lives in the town of Trout Lake in Michigan's Upper Peninsula,
+February Sky lives in the town of Trout Lake in Michigan's Upper Peninsula.
+We are full time touring musicians.
+Although the

 "I've had the delight of